 The Vanguard Total International Stock Market Index Fund employs an indexing investment approach designed to track the performance of the FTSE Global All Cap ex US Index, a float-adjusted market-capitalization-weighted index designed to measure equity market performance of companies located in developed and emerging markets, excluding the United States.
-The Index includes approximately 5,550 stocks of companies located in 46 countries.
+The Index includes approximately 5,920 stocks of companies located in 46 countries.
 The Fund invests all, or substantially all, of its assets in the common stocks included in the Index.
+As of October 31, 2017, the largest markets covered in the Index were Japan, the United Kingdom, Canada, France, Germany, and China (which made up approximately 17%, 13%, 7%, 7%, and 6%, respectively, of the Index's market capitalization).
+The Fund invests all, or substantially all, of its assets in the common stocks included in its target index.